Current water outages

 Work planned in this area.

-No water and not showing on our map?
+No water and not on the map?

 Types of water outages